Holding Online Elections Using Choice Voting Software

 There are no rules that limit the number of associates who can come from particular stakeholder groups, for example the total number of associate members who can be school employees.
 (In contrast there are legal rules which control who can be a particular type of governor.)

-However, it is always sensible to be aware of the balance of different stakeholders on the governing body and to ensure there are not too many people involved from one stakeholder group.
+However, be aware of the balance of different stakeholders to ensure there are not too many people involved from one stakeholder group.

 If a school employee is an associate member they must remember that their role is to support the work of the governing body, not to answer questions from governors or help the headteacher explain or defend the decisions of senior leaders.

-The business manager, deputy head or any other employee can be given a standing invitation to attend meetings without being appointed to any governance role.
+The business manager, deputy head or any other employee can be given a standing invitation to attend meetings without being appointed as a governor or associate member.

 What is the term of office for associate members?